adamzwickey/environment-automation/README.md

 ## Preparing the IaaS
 ### GCP
-- Using gcloud shell:
+Using a shell with GCloud CLI Execute the following:

-. create network and subnet NETWORK_NAME=bosh-bootstrap
+- Create the network and subnet
+⋅⋅⋅```bash
+NETWORK_NAME=bosh-bootstrap
 NETWORK_SUBNET=bosh-bootstrap-subnet
 NETWORK_SUBNET_CIDR=10.0.0.0/24